Andrew-Chun/tic-tac-toe/README.md

   - **index.scss** - contains CSS/Bootstrap/Sass for styling

 ## Unsolved Problems to be fixed in future iterations
+One of the winning moves does not stop the game.
 When user logs out, I would fix the sign-in collapse button to be reset.

 ## User stories